System Dynamics element. Flow (also known as rate) as well as stock is a fundamental element of stock and flow diagram.

 Ignore – If selected, the flow is excluded from the model.

-Visible on upper level – If selected, the variable is also visible on the upper level where this agent lives.
+Visible on upper agent – If selected, the variable is also visible on the upper agent where this agent lives.
 This may be needed if you are creating hierarchical system dynamics models by exposing system dynamics variables onto interface of the agent type and connecting interface variables of agents.

 Show at runtime – If selected, the flow is visible on the presentation at runtime.